 Just how much could I save if I borrowed money from a credit union instead of a doorstep lender?

 If you want to see an example of what a credit union loan could cost, click here to use the Northern Money loan calculator.
 Please note that the Annual Percentage Rate (APR) varies between credit unions.
-26.8% APR is the maximum amount that a credit union can charge and most Loyalty Loans have a much lower APR, so your weekly payments could be even lower than the example suggests.

 Other sources of low-cost loans in the region

 If you need a larger loan, particularly to carry out repairs to your home, you can find out what's available from your local council by visiting www.helpinghandnortheast.org.uk

 The Money Advice Service provides a free, impartial service that can help you with everything from budgeting to borrowing, savings to mortgages.
 Call 0300 500 5000 to talk to an adviser over the phone.
 The Money Advice Service website has lots of quick and easy tools to help you get into the savings habit, including a Savings Calculator, Budget Planner and Cut Back calculator.